getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 1. Introduce three new top level methods, `Sentry.startActiveSpan` and `Sentry.startSpan` and their language specific variants as well as `Sentry.setMeasurement`.

-This allows us to de-emphasize the concept of transactions from users, and instead have them think about spans.
-This also removes the overhead of thinking about hubs/scopes and instead introduces a new concept of an active span.
+This allows us to de-emphasize the concept of hubs, scopes and transactions from users, and instead have them think about just spans.
 Under the hood, `Sentry.startActiveSpan` and `Sentry.startSpan` should create transactions/spans as appropriate. `Sentry.setMeasurement` is used to abstract away `transaction.setMeasurement` and similar.

-2. Introduce a new span schema that is aligned with OpenTelemetry.
+1. Introduce a new span schema that is aligned with OpenTelemetry.

 We change the data model that is referenced and used internally inside the SDK to better reflect OpenTelemetry.
-This involves adding shims for backwards compatibility, and removing redundant fields.
-This must be done in a backwards compatible way.
+This involves adding shims for backwards compatibility and removing redundant fields.

 # Background